bradtraversy/devconnector_2.0/README.md

 # Updates since course published

-Such is the nature of software, things change frequently and packages are continuously evolving.
+Such is the nature of software; things change frequently, newer more robust paradigms emerge and packages are continuously evolving.
 Hopefully the below will help you adjust your course code to manage the most notable changes.

 ## Changes to GitHub API authentication